Your Cat's Litter Box Is Hurting The Environment

 We haven’t even discussed the industrial footprint involved in the physical process of all this mining!
 There are enormous energy costs in mining the clay, baking it dry, then crushing and rolling it to achieve the desired litter texture - not to mention the cost of burning additional fossil fuels to transport this heavy product around the world.

 Then there’s the matter of waste.
 Clay and silica-based litters are not biodegradable - they’re already in their final form - clay or silica.
 It’s not going to break down.
-Instead, it’s going to sit in our landfills and not go anywhere - and, according to Judd H. Alexander in 1993’s In Defense of Garbage, over 2 million tons of cat litter ends up in landfills each year - that’s enough cat litter to fill up 180,000 dump trucks!
-Considering that the number of cats kept as pets has only increased over the past 24 years, you can bet it’s well over 2 million tons now!
+Instead, it’s going to sit in our landfills and not go anywhere, continuing to pile up.
+According to the Washington Post, in the United States, there are 5 billion pounds of clay mined each year to be used for kitty litter.

 Written by Deborah Brannon